Lessons from Henri Cartier-Bresson

 Henri Cartier Bresson taught me how to frame and how to use composition in street photography.
 If you study Bresson’s work you can see how much his artistic background influences the way he sees imagery through the lens.

 To me, Cartier Bresson is one of the all-time greatest photographers and if you’re new to documentary or street photography, I think he is one of the most important photographers to study.
+If you’re interested in learning from the greats in photography, browse the online photography courses.

 Books by Henri Cartier Bresson

-I have previously written about my favorite photography books and in this list, you will also find HCB´s decisive moment, the bible of photo books.
+I have previously written about my favorite photography books and in this list, you will also find HCB´s Decisive Moment, the bible of photo books

-Though that book has become a collector’s item and is now going for 500 dollars, I’d instead recommend his book“Photographer” or“Paris revisited” both extraordinary books by the godfather of photography.
+Though that book has become a collector’s item and is now going for 500 dollars, I’d instead recommend his book“Photographer” or“Paris Revisited” both extraordinary books by the godfather of photography.

 As mentioned previously, what drew me to Cartier Bresson was his magnificent composition.